Imagine waking up one morning with the dream of creating a big data startup. It's easy!

 Let's make pickaxes.
 And maybe someday we'll make jackhammers.

-Florian is Dataiku's CEO and one of our 4 co-founders.
+About Florian Douetteau Florian is Dataiku's CEO and one of our four co-founders.
 Dataiku develops the software Data Science Studio (DSS).

-If you liked this blog post, you can also find Florian on his french interview How to Expand Your Business Internationally When You Are a French Startup?
+If you liked this blog post, you can also find Florian in this French interview, How to Expand Your Business Internationally When You Are a French Startup